-Adding an annual marae stay or wānanga for all SLTs is an opportunity to experience and learn in a cultural and authentic setting that most members do not usually have in their lives.
+Adding an annual marae stay or wānanga for all SLTs would be an opportunity to experience and learn in a cultural and authentic setting that most members do not usually have in their lives.
 That is why much of the Māori content that SLTs learn does not match with what they do in their region.
-I'm keen to support, and I'm sure that most SLTs would be keen to support as well.
+I'm keen to support this, and I'm sure that most SLTs would be keen to support it as well.